-At the conclusion of an investigation, the Commissioner can recommend improvements in the way the police operate and deliver their services to the public in Scotland.
+At the end of an investigation, the Commissioner can recommend improvements in the way the police operate and deliver their services to the public in Scotland.

 The Police Investigations & Review Commissioner (PIRC) can review:

-The PIRC must receive your application within three months of the date on which the police have sent you their decision on the outcome of their complaint.
+The PIRC must receive your application within three months of the date on which the police sent you their decision on the outcome of your complaint.

-The PIRC cannot review a complaint of a criminal nature or complaints made by individuals serving, or who formerly served, with the police about the terms and conditions of their service.
+The PIRC cannot review the handling of complaints of a criminal nature or made by anyone who is serving, or formerly served, with the police about the terms and conditions of their service.

 The CHR determines whether or not the complaint was handled to a reasonable standard by the police.
-The review may include examining whether the police undertook sufficient enquiries into the complaint or whether the response is supported by available information.
+The review may include examining whether the police undertook sufficient enquiries into the complaint or whether their findings are supported by available information.

-At the conclusion of a CHR, the Commissioner can ask the police to look again at the handling of a complaint, or recommend improvements to the way they handle complaints in future.
+At the end of a CHR, the Commissioner can ask the police to look again at the handling of a complaint, or recommend improvements to the way they handle complaints in future.

-The PIRC also ensures that the SPA and Police Scotland's Chief Constable maintain a suitable system for handling complaints.
+The PIRC also ensures that the SPA and Police Scotland have suitable systems in place for handling complaints.

 The statistics are now produced by Police Scotland's professional standards department.
-Please go to the following link to contact Police Scotland.
+Contact Police Scotland here.